olenakachmar/Lv-396.Node.js/server/README.md

 **OR if there is no issue with this id**
 * err: 'Issue not found'
 **OR if there is no required options**
-* err: You should enter required parameters
-* required: name, status, assignTo, content, reassigned, excerpt **OR if error occures**
+* err: You should enter assignTo and reassigned options **OR if error occures**
 * err: Error object
 ------